Keetyn/Microphone_Amplifier_Board/README.md

 # Microphone_Amplifier_Board

 This is an audio amplifier board capable of taking any small audio signal, differential or singled ended and amplifying it to an output of 30W @ 8 ohms.
 This was designed, built, and tested as more of an educational exercise than anything else and thus relies on screw terminal inputs for power and requires external power supplies.
+This is a 4-layer board with the two inner copper layers being used as Ground planes.

 The board can be thought of as having four distinct sections: